Marianellag1/Note-Taker/README.md

 ## **Installation**
-User can click on link provided in README to see Note Taker.
+User will have to have the server on in order to see notes.